graycodesnu/graycodesnu/README.md

 # Hi there, I'm Grayson 👋

-### I'm a full stack engineer, passionate about code, the Dodgers ⚾️, and the WNBA 🏀.
+### I'm a full stack engineer, passionate about code 💻, the Dodgers ⚾️, and the WNBA 🏀.

 ### I ♥️ building React apps with beautiful frontends and efficient backends.